driedpampas/realme-8-megaguide/readme.md

 <br><br>
 <div align="center">

 Tested me and others.
 No guarantees are given at any point.
-Use with caution.</p>
+Use with caution.
+Me and / or contributors are not responsible for any damage done to your device(s).</p>
 </div>